The $L^2$-torsion polytope of amenable groups

-The next well-known lemma is the central reason why the $L^2$-torsion polytope is tractable for amenable groups.
+The next theorem, which combines results of Linnell and Tamari, is the central reason why the $L^2$-torsion polytope is tractable for amenable groups.

-\begin{lem}[$\D(G)$ of amenable groups] Any torsion-free elementary amenable group satisfies the Atiyah Conjecture.
+\begin{thm}[$\D(G)$ of amenable groups] Any torsion-free elementary amenable group satisfies the Atiyah Conjecture.

 Moreover, if $G$ is a torsion-free amenable group satisfying the Atiyah Conjecture, then $\Q G$ satisfies the Ore condition with respect to $T = \Q G\s-\{0\}$ and there is an isomorphism $\D(G) \cong T^{-1}\Q G$.
-In particular, $\D(G)$ is flat over $\Q G$. \end{lem} \begin{proof} The first part follows from \cite[Theorem 2.3]{Linnell2006}, see also \cite[Theorem 1.2]{KrophollerEtal2006}.
-It is proved in \cite[Example 8.16 and Lemma 10.15]{Lueck2002} that $\Q G$ satisfies the Ore condition with respect to $T$.
+In particular, $\D(G)$ is flat over $\Q G$. \end{thm} \begin{proof} The first part is due to Linnell \cite[Theorem 2.3]{Linnell2006}, see also \cite[Theorem 1.2]{KrophollerEtal2006}.

+The fact that $\Q G$ satisfies the Ore condition with respect to $T$ goes back to Tamari \cite{Tamari1957}, see also \cite[Example 8.16 and Lemma 10.15]{Lueck2002} for a proof.
 Recalling the notion of division closure, it is then easy to see that the inclusion $\Q G\to \D(G)$ localizes to an isomorphism $T^{-1}\Q G\tolabel{\cong} \D(G)$. \end{proof}